han190/PE-Fortran/README.md

 Here is what I plan to do in the future.
 (Not likely to be done recently cuz I am kinda busy...)

 - [x] Organize folders, use Shell scripts to compile codes.
 - [x] Use a build tool, for example [Meson](https://mesonbuild.com/) to wrap all the codes.
 (Crappy but I did it...)
 - [ ] Write a wiki page to clearly explain the algorithms, Fortran features, or anything that is interesting for each question.
+- [ ] When I finish 75 problems, write a command line interface.
+When I finish 100 problems, write a GUI.